cdransf/api-text/README.md

 </api-text>
 ```

+Optional attributes:

+- **display:** sets the display property of the element when the content is loaded.
+Default is `block`.

 ---

 I use this component to load media data from a Netlify edge function and describe an earlier iteration in [this blog post](https://coryd.dev/posts/2024/building-a-bespoke-now-playing-web-component/).